duduhuang88/qxml/README_EN.md

 #### 2. ~~Increase the build time~~ and increase linearly according to the number of layouts, after first time, the build will use cache

 #### 3. Increase the raw size of APK.
-When there are 52 layout files in the demo, the size of release APK increases by about 38K.
-The option of repackaging and removing converted layout files may be added later
+When there are 52 layout files in the demo, the size of release APK increases by about 38K. ~~The option of repackaging and removing converted layout files may be added later~~, use removeConvertedLayout option to remove converted layout file with version 3.4.0 above, and you should add layout info that qxml can not deal to the qxmlRemoveLayoutWhiteList.txt, like use the dynamic add ViewStub#setLayoutResource

 #### 4. ~~The extension of view needs to use fully qualified class names, which may be improved in the future~~, There is no need for fully qualified class names other than defining shared variables